baggepinnen/julia_examples/README.md

 - [Measure distance between spectrograms using Dynamic Time Warping and Optimal Transport 2](https://nbviewer.jupyter.org/github/baggepinnen/julia_examples/blob/master/frequency_warping2.ipynb): A continuation of the previous entry where the distances are used more extensively for detection.

 - [Fish detection](https://nbviewer.jupyter.org/github/baggepinnen/julia_examples/blob/master/fish_detection.ipynb): In this example we use both DTW and optimal transport to detect fish sounds.

+- [British bird classification](https://nbviewer.jupyter.org/github/baggepinnen/julia_examples/blob/master/british_birds.ipynb): In this example we use distances and root embeddings to classify birds.
+The dataset can be found here https://www.kaggle.com/rtatman/british-birdsong-dataset?select=birdsong_metadata.csv